 In this paper presents license plate recognition system using connected component analysis and template matching model for accurate identification.
 Automatic license plate recognition (ALPR)

 The project presents license plate recognition system using connected component analysis and template matching model for accurate identification.
 Automatic license plate recognition (ALPR) is the extraction of vehicle license plate information from an image.
 The system model uses already captured images for this recognition process.
 First the recognition system starts with character identification based on number plate extraction, Splitting characters and template matching.
-ALPR as a real life application has to quickly and successfully process license plates under different environmental conditions, such as day time.
+ALPR as a real-life application has to quickly and successfully process license plates under different environmental conditions, such as daytime.
 It plays an important role in numerous real-life applications, such as automatic toll collection, traffic law enforcement, parking lot access control, and road traffic monitoring.
-The system uses different templates for identifying the characters from input image.
+The system uses different templates for identifying the characters from input images.
 After character recognition, an identified group of characters will be compared with database number plates for authentication.
 The proposed model has low complexity and less time consuming in terms of number plate segmentation and character recognition.
 This can improve the system performance and make the system more efficient by taking relevant samples.

 - Color and character features based license plate extraction